Factors that affect tree growth

 The uneven growth shown in the rings could have been caused by a fallen tree leaning against the tree.
 The tree grew more on one side than the other and curved around the fallen tree.
 This uneven ring pattern could also belong to a tree growing on a steep slope.

-graphic of a cross section
+Illustration of a cross section with uneven growth rings

 Cross Section B: